 Mother and father penguins communicate with their babies through their own brand of music—they trumpet at the top of their lungs and their babies come running.

-Dolphins use sounds of clicks and whistles to communicate with other dolphins.
-In the water, they can actually “see” the sounds that other dolphins make.
+Dolphins use sounds of clicks and whistles to communicate with other dolphins and to detect objects in the water.
+Their clicks bounce off the object and cause vibrations.
+The dolphins pick up these vibrations and can determine the size and distance of the object.
+And, in the water, they can actually “see” the sounds that other dolphins make.

 And, like our cats and dog, it seems that whales also love classical music.

 In 1986 a fascinating story appeared in the National Geographic for Children.
 It was a true story about a pod of whales responding to classical music.
 In 1999, Steve Schuch wrote a book, A Symphony of Whales, recounting this remarkable story

 In 1985 over three thousand beluga whales were trapped under the ice in the Senyavina Strait of Siberia, a narrow body of water across the Bering Strait from Alaska.
 There were only a few breathing holes in the ice, and the whales had to take turns surfacing for air.
 Food was running out, the whales were becoming exhausted, and some were even dying.

 When all seemed hopeless, a Soviet icebreaker, the Moskva came to the rescue.
 The ship broke through the ice, making an escape path for the whales, but they wouldn’t budge.